stoffe-fe23/fe23-js2-slutprojekt-sttforum/README.md

 * Admins can edit/delete any user account, reset the profile picture of a user, and grant users Admin privileges.
 * A search functionality allows searching for text in thread titles or message text.
 * Users can like messages (and then unlike previously liked messages).
+* Message text can have simple formatting (bold, italics, underline).
 * Any changes in the forum (new posts, edited/deleted posts, user profile changes) are reflected in real time to all connected users.

+### Assignment specifics:
+* Uses the Parcel bundler to build frontend client.
+* Using node.js with Express for the backend server.
+* Uses Navigo.js for client side routing.
+* Uses Passport.js/express-session for server side authentication and session handling.
+* Using html templates to generate client side UI elements.
+* Uses websocket connection to allow client to live update changes to forums and users notified by the server.
+* Using local file storage for forum and user databases and session data.

 ## How to test
 To run and test the forum locally follow these steps.